-A lot of people prefer wireless security, and honestly it’s one place where I agree wireless is a good option.
-However, in larger homes you can have wireless range issues.
+A lot of people prefer wireless security, and it’s definitely a simpler solution.
+However, in homes larger than 2,500′ you can have wireless range issues.

 Security Keypads